 Tonal contrast is a highly effective way of making the subject stand out in a photo, which makes the image more engaging.

-To understand why read about the Gestalt principle of figure to ground in our tutorial on Gestalt theory.
+To understand why read about the Gestalt principle of figure to ground in my tutorial on Gestalt theory.

 How do you use contrast in photos?

 Contrast can be created in a number of ways.
 The three most common are: